yuyingmao/TwitterSentimentAnalysis/Phase 3/Readme.txt

-but the sentiment140 dataset must be retrieved here: https://www.kaggle.com/kazanova/sentiment140 sentiment_analysis.py encodes the sentiment140 dataset into training and test data splits
+but the sentiment140 dataset must be retrieved here: https://www.kaggle.com/kazanova/sentiment140 sentiment_analysis.py encodes the sentiment140 dataset into training and test data splits a sample training dataset is contained in the file "sample training dataset.csv"

 training.py
 update the TODOs in the file with paths to the data